dhrubaseal/dhrubaseal/README.md

 - 👋 Hi, I’m Dhruba Jyoti Seal
 - 👀 A curious mind, trying to solve business problems with data.
 Advocate of data driven decision making.
 - 🌱 A IBM Certified Data Scientist Professional with approximately 5 years of experience.
-- 💞️ A skilled and experienced data scientist with a background in statistics, computer science, and machine learning.
-Strong analytical and problem-solving skills, with experience working with large and complex datasets.
-Proficient in Python, R, SQL, and Power BI.
+- 💞️ A highly skilled IBM Certified Data Scientist Professional with a strong background in statistics and machine learning.
+Proficient in Python, R, SQL, and Power BI, with experience working with large data sets and building predictive models.
 A dedicated and results-driven professional with a passion for using data to drive business growth.
 - 📫 Reach me on below mediums,\
            - Linkedin - https://www.linkedin.com/in/dhrubaseal
            - Email - dhrubaseal@gmail.com